Close

 PhD student

 Ivan Augusto Cecilio e Silva is pursuing a PhD in Economics at the Federal University of Rio Grande do Sul.
-His thesis, which focuses on climate change and maternal and child health economics in Brazil, has earned me a scholarship from CAPES, a Brazilian Ministry of Education agency, for a six-month research visit to the London School of Hygiene and Tropical Medicine.
+His thesis focuses on climate change, maternal and child health economics in Brazil, which has earned him a CAPES scholarship from the Brazilian Ministry of Education agency to pursue a six-month research visit to the London School of Hygiene and Tropical Medicine.

 Oswaldo Cruz Foundation